-At the beginning of lockdown, here in central Scotland, I realised that there would be a thirst for things of the Spirit (as well as perhaps some other kinds of spirit!).
+At the beginning of lockdown in March 2020, here in central Scotland, I realised that there would be a thirst for things of the Spirit (as well as perhaps some other kinds of spirit!).

 Thinking not only of those people for whom lockdown and relative isolation would be new, I also remembered the many people for whom every day is lockdown.

-As lockdown has gradually been easing, the importance of resources for such people remains urgent.
+As lockdown gradually eased during 2020 and required again in 2021, the importance of resources remains urgent.

 Thinking of how I might appreciate such a “solution” myself, I hoped that resources I might produce would be